The complete travelogue of our trip

 Today 460 miles: Trip total 6,239 miles

-Heading south from Dawson City, Yukon on the Klondike Highway.
+Heading south from Dawson City, Yukon on the Klondike Loop Highway.

 As you travel down the Klondike Loop, there is a section of about 100 miles where a white layer appears just below the surface where the hillsides were cut out for the road.
 This white ash was deposited from a volcanic eruption about 1,250 years ago, and is either from the White River area in the Yukon, or perhaps from a dormant volcano buried in ice in the St. Elias Mountains of Alaska.
 Scientists can't agree.

-Of course, where there has been a fire, there will be fireweed.
+Of course, where there has been a fire, there will soon be fireweed.

 This is the S.S.
 Klondike "II", a copy of the original that sank in 1936.

-Eastbound out of Whitehorse and headed to Teslin Lake, where we have
+After a nice lunch, we headed east out of Whitehorse toward Teslin Lake, where we have

 a cottage reserved at Dawson Peaks for the night.

 Inside the cottage.
-This time, we had cable TV!
+Spencer was thrilled we had cable TV!

-I don't think there's ANY resemblance, do you???
+I don't think there's ANY resemblance at all.
+Do you???

 Day 20: Friday July 20th